 Authorizing or receiving payments for hours not worked.

-This Regulation applies to all other members of the University community, including but not limited to Board of Trustees members, University employees, entities contracting with or doing business with the University, vendors, volunteers, and students.
+This Regulation applies to all members of the University community, including but not limited to Board of Trustees members, University employees, entities contracting with or doing business with the University, vendors, volunteers, and students.
 In addition, UNF faculty and staff must also observe and comply with UNF's Statement of Ethical Conduct (1.0020P) and the applicable provisions of the Code of Ethics for Public Officers and Employees.

-While the Vice President for Administration and Finance will provide continuous support to designing and overseeing antifraud strategies; administrators at all levels of management are expected to set the appropriate tone by displaying the proper attitude toward complying with laws, University regulations and policies, and general ethical requirements.
+The UNF Board of Trustees and the President have designated the Office of Internal Auditing as the University department responsible for designing and overseeing the University’s antifraud framework and strategies.
+The Vice President for Administration and Finance will provide continuous support to the Office of Internal Auditing by assisting in the designing and overseeing antifraud strategies.
+Further, administrators at all levels of management are expected to set the appropriate tone by displaying the proper attitude toward complying with laws, University regulations and policies, and general ethical requirements.
 Administrators are responsible for establishing and maintaining proper internal controls which provide for the security and accountability of the resources entrusted to them.
 In addition, administrators should be cognizant of the risks and exposures inherent in their area of responsibility and should be aware of the symptoms of fraudulent or other wrongful acts.
 In those instances where internal controls may need strengthening, the Office of Internal Auditing should be consulted for assistance on how to enhance those controls.
 In situations where questions regarding proper ethical behavior may arise, individuals should contact the University's Chief Compliance Officer.

 III.
 STATEMENT OF PROCEDURES